0ki/fengoffice_old/fengoffice_/readme.txt

 	feature: expenses - config option to allow to add negative amounts.
 	feature: advanced billing plugin.
 	feature: add to listings the possibility to order by custom properties and dimension members.
+	feature: don't persist attached documents after sending the email.
+	feature: allow to filter time report by associated task status.
+	feature: when completing a task show popup to ask if user wants to complete subtasks too.
+	feature: allow to set user when adding worked time from tasks list.

 	bugfix: when editing an object, don't modify linked objects for objects that logged user doesn't have permissions.
 	bugfix: when editing an object, linked objects are not instantly loaded in the form.